Ecclesial Boundaries and National Identity in the Orthodox Church

-Tamara Grdzelidze is an associate professor of religious studies at Ilia State University in Tbilisi and former ambassador of Georgia to the Holy See.
+Tamara Grdzelidze is a professor of religious studies at Ilia State University in Tbilisi and former ambassador of Georgia to the Holy See.
 She is the author and translator of Georgian Monks on Mount Athos: Two Eleventh-Century Lives of the Hegoumenoi of Iviron.

 “This book does not speak simply to an Orthodox audience or to ecclesiological issues.
 Engagement with this concept of autocephaly is crucial to understanding the role of religion in the politics of Russia and Eastern Europe.” —Aristotle Papanikolaou, co-editor of Fundamentalism or Tradition